// the inventory — exactly what Sage stores about you#

 Your signals (if you're a caller).
 Every signal you fire, including the thesis text.

-Your positions (when execution ships).
-Open + closed positions on the venues, mirrored to Sage's PnL service.
+Your positions when you choose to track them.
+Open + closed positions on the venues may be mirrored to Sage's PnL service once that integration is enabled.

 Your follows + subscriptions.
 Which callers you follow, which markets you watch.